southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-grow-tent.md

 +++
 Wondering if you should get the best hydroponic grow tent?
 Then you are on the right page and at the right time.
 If you are trying out indoor growing then you most definitely are in need of a tent.

 Finding a hydroponic tent is easy.
-However when it comes to finding the best, things may not be as easy as we would want them to be.
+However, when it comes to finding the best, things may not be as easy as we would want them to be.
 Lucky for you, we did all that and found some of the best.

 ## In a Hurry?